Physicslibrary/ARKit-Stereoscope/README.md

 Open a new "Blank" template in Playgrounds.
 Copy and paste the texts of learn.swift.

-Press "+" on upper right and select the "folded paper" icon.
+Press "+" on upper right and select "folded paper" icon.
 Insert model.obj, texture.png, and TychoSkymap.t4_04096x02048.jpg.

-Before "Run My Code", turn off "Enable Results".
+Before "Run My Code", turn off "Enable Results" (next to "Run My Code").

 This playground doesn't look for a flat plane to put virtual objects on, instead the initial position of the iPad is the world origin when "Run My Code" is pressed.